Home > French Words > French Phrases > YOU ARE HERE

-To be more specific, it includes a detailed explanation of what it is and how to use it in everyday life with an audio example.
-And also the useful stuff we sprinkled like slow pronunciation audio, dialogue example, synonyms and more!
+You are in the right place to learn everything you ever wanted to know about the basic sentence "Avec plaisir".
+To be more specific, this includes a full definition of what it is and how to use it in a normal conversation with an audio example.
+Plus, we also added some useful stuff like slow pronunciation audio, dialogue example, synonyms and more!

 The literal meaning is: